Last Updated on August 29, 2022

 After setting your tent poles on a flat surface, your next task is to cut off a slice of gaffer’s tape.
 Make sure that your tape slice has the same length as your spilled piece.
 For determining the tape length, you can line up the lose your tape end with the end of the segment.
 After that, simply perform unspooling the tapes roll gradually until you meet the endpoint.
 You should cut the tape as cleanly as possible so that you can be sure that both of the ends are square and nice.

-After cutting the tear-off, your next task to placing the tape over the split.
+After cutting the tear-off, your next task is to place the tape over the split.
 You have to press the lateral edge of your tape.
 For this, you should cover your splits’ entire length with 0.64-1.27 cm of your tape.
 In this way, you will get 1.3-3.8 cm of reinforcement depending on the roll and width you are dealing with.

 Your job is done almost.
 A simple step to follow.
 Now, you just need to wrap the tape around your split.
 You should wrap the tape very carefully so that you can avoid any leaving creases or wrinkles.
 After finishing your wrapping, you need to smooth down your tape.
 You can use your finger pads for this.
 If you have followed all the above-mentioned steps properly, then you will get your tent pole fixed and now you can use it.